qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/case_studies/italy_rome.rst

    :scale: 90%
    :align: right

-   The model output (in red) shows highly unstable areas extracted from a landslides layer (orange).
+   (Fig. 3) The model output (in red) shows highly unstable areas extracted from a landslides layer (orange).

 Conclusions
 ===========